hyeon-hong/thothy/README.md

 ## ⚙️ Development Guidelines

+### Branch Strategy

+Our repository uses `develop` as the default branch instead of `main` because the project is currently under active development and not yet ready for production use.
+This follows the Git Flow branching model where:

+- `develop`: Contains the latest development changes
+- `main`: Will be used for production-ready releases in the future

+When contributing, please:
+1. Create your feature branches from `develop`
+2. Submit PRs targeting the `develop` branch
+3. Ensure your changes are up-to-date with `develop` before submitting

 ### Pull Request Guidelines

 -   **Title**: Use a clear, descriptive title that explains the purpose of the PR